 The next step

-If you are self-employed, a contractor or freelancer and would like to talk to us about a mortgage please contact us and arrange an appointment in a branch local to you or by telephone.
+If you are self-employed, a contractor or freelancer and would like to talk to us about a mortgage please contact us and arrange an appointment.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGANST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPLAYMENTS ON YOUR MORTGAGE.